 D. Porthault opens an exclusive boutique in London, in Harrods' newly designed Luxury Linens room.

 D. Porthault celebrates 100 years of production.
 In 1920 a company was founded that forever changed the world of home linens.
-Vibrant colors and whimsical prints combined with hand embroideries to enliven our linens for the bed, bath and table.
-D. Porthault is proud to celebrate its 100th Anniversary with both our artisans in France and our loyal clients around the world!
+Vibrant colors and whimsical prints combine with hand embroideries to enliven our linens for the bed, bath and table.
+D. Porthault is proud to celebrate its 100th Anniversary with both our artisans in France and our loyal clients around the world.